Jalithc/Jalithc/README.md

 ---

 ### :woman_technologist: About Me :
--  I’m looking to collaborate on **Python and C rpogramming projects.**
+-  I’m looking to collaborate on **Python and C programming projects.**

 -  I’m looking for help with **Programming.**